 The Sawyer research group focuses on three main areas: maximal exercise testing in the forms of the VO2max and critical power, cardiovascular disease prevention and treatment with novel exercise approaches including high-intensity interval training (HIIT), and issues related to obesity including energetic compensation responses to exercise interventions and the ability of individuals with obesity to perform high intensity exercise.
 The cardiovascular disease work utilizes a non-invasive assessment of the root of cardiovascular disease (endothelial dysfunction) via high resolution ultrasound.
 This ultrasound technique allows us to assess the artery’s ability to dilate under stress and serves as a very good predictor of cardiovascular disease.

-Dr. Wiese is a PLNU alumnus (1982) and currently serves as Chief Life Sciences Officer at San Diego Zoo Global.
-In this key leadership role, Bob has been able to provide many summer research opportunities at the San Diego Zoo and Safari Park for PLNU Biology majors interested in the environmental field.
+The San Diego Zoo and Safari Park have been able to provide many summer research opportunities for PLNU Biology majors interested in the environmental field.
 The student projects vary each year depending upon zoo needs and funding, but in recent years up to six students have participated each summer.
 Most research projects involve behavioral observations of primates and other species housed in zoo exhibits; students have also worked as intern keepers in the reptile house, analyzed long-term collection data, and worked with zoo scientists on publications.
 Research